+Rearrange our sentences in the next three paragraphs > Paragraph 1 for aim 1 (quantify diet composition, over growth season), 2 for 2 (consistency over years; why important if lack of studies [predictability in management]), 3 for 3 (examine abiotic and biotic factors driving diet composition).

-To fully realize the biocontrol potential of generalist predators, it is important to first understand their diet compositions in the field.
+(Knowledge gap – season, consistency [Aim 1, 2]) To fully realize the biocontrol potential of generalist predators, it is important to first understand their diet compositions in the field.
 The diet compositions of predators directly reflect their trophic interactions with prey and are key determinants of their top-down control on pests.
 Therefore, quantifying the diet compositions of predators in the farms over the course of the crop season is the critical step toward untangling the complex predator-prey trophic dynamics.
 Moreover, to assess the reliability of predators as biocontrol agents under temporal environmental fluctuations, it is also important to examine their consistency in pest consumption over years.

-Various factors can affect the diet compositions of generalist predators in agro-ecosystems.
+(Abiotic and biotic factors affecting diet composition [Aim 3]) Various factors can affect the diet compositions of generalist predators in agro-ecosystems.
 First, arthropod communities may vary over the season through crop development, and such temporal variations in arthropod compositions can affect predator-prey trophic interactions and thus the diet compositions of predators (Roubinet et al. 2017).
 Second, farming practices (e.g., organic and conventional farming) can influence arthropod community compositions and densities in the field, which may in turn alter the diet compositions of predators (Birkhofer et al. 2011).
 For instance, organic farming generally promotes arthropod prey diversity in the farms (Bengtsson et al. 2005), and higher prey diversity may increase predators’ diet breadths as a result of greater prey availability.
 In contrast, the application of synthetic chemicals can reduce the abundances of non-pest alternative prey (e.g., detritivores) but increase those of certain pest herbivores (Birkhofer et al. 2008a), potentially leading to higher pest consumption in predators’ diet.
 Third, the relative abundances of different prey items in the field could largely determine predators’ diet if predators forage in a prey-density-dependent fashion.
 Yet, some predators may exhibit prey preferences and their diet compositions may not directly reflect prey availability (Kuusk and Ekbom 2012, Eitzinger et al. 2019).
 For example, a study found that wolf spiders fed continually on pest species even under increasing densities of alternative prey (Wise et al. 2006).
 Finally, surrounding vegetation could affect predators’ diet by influencing the local arthropod species pool as well as the spatial distributions of predator and prey individuals.
 Vegetation complexity has been shown to affect prey capture and thus the diet compositions of web-building spiders (Diehl et al. 2013); greater habitat heterogeneity increases the diet breadths of predators as a result of relaxed intraspecific competition (Staudacher et al. 2018).
 As prey capture and diet compositions of generalist predators are the key determinants of their biocontrol effectiveness, understanding how these aforementioned factors may affect prey consumption by predators can provide useful information for designing agricultural management schemes that enhance their biocontrol services.